sfu-cmpt340/template/README.md

 <a name="project"></a>
 ## 4. Project report

-Link to overleaf for project proposal.
+Link to overleaf for project report.

 <a name="guide"></a>
 ## 5. Guidance